ocharles/blog/posts/2012-12-14-24-days-of-hackage-dlist.md

 ---
-title: 24 Days of Hackage: dlist
+title: "24 Days of Hackage: dlist"
 ---

 Today we look at a single module that clocks in at a mere 200 lines of code,